 The Coles have four children: Viviane, Adeline, Mathieu, and Thomas.

 It was while ministering together at Cleveland Park Bible Church that the Bixbys and Coles began discussing the possibility of forming a mission team to serve in France.
 In June 2007, EMU accepted these two families into the mission.
 Their first phase of missionary ministry was to raise the needed support.
 When they first moved to France, the Bixbys and Coles lived in Bordeaux, a large university town in the south of France.
-There they spent most of their first term learning the language and culture as they ministered with Tim’s parents, veteran missionaries in France.
+There they spent most of their first terms learning the language and culture as they ministered with Tim’s parents, veteran missionaries in France.
 The Bixbys and Coles are now living in separate cities outside of Paris working toward establishing a new church and its accompanying ministries.